 11. Walk through and enjoy the beautiful sights and smells at Bartram’s Gardens, the oldest botanical garden in North America.

-12. Rittenhouse Square Park is a great spot in the center of the city to enjoy a sunny day this summer!
+12. Rittenhouse Square Park is a great spot in the city center to enjoy a sunny day this summer!
 Walk around, read a book, and enjoy all of the shopping and restaurants around.

 14. Auguste Rodin fan?
 Philadelphia’s Rodin Museum boasts the largest collection of Rodin sculptures outside of Paris.